Perry5596/APUSH-Notes/Colonial North America (1607-1754)/The_13_Colonies_And_The_British_Empire.md

 1. Lord Baltimore, and later his son, set out to make the colony a safe haven for Catholics
 1. **1649 Act of Toleration**: First colonial legislation granting religious freedom to all Christians
 1. **Protestant Revolt**: Unrest between Protestant settlers and Catholic settlers in Maryland erupted into a civil war.
 The Protestants were victorious and the Act of Toleration was repealed; Catholics lost the right to vote in elections for the Marlyand assembly.

+## The Chesapeake Colonies (Maryland and Virginia)

+### Early Labor in the Chesapeake Colonies

+1. Landowners in both Virginia and Maryland began cultivating tobacco in large quantities which lead to large demand for laborers
+1. Indentured Servants:
+   - Landowners would pay for young people's journey from Europe in exchange for a contract if labor for 4-7 years
+1. Headright System:
+   - Virginia offered land to attract immigrants
+   - Offer 50 acres to each immigrant who paid their own passage and 50 acres to each plantation owner who paid for an immigrants passage
+1. Slavery:
+   - 1619, first Africans brought to Virginia
+   - By the 1660s, laws were enacted that discriminated based on skin color

+### Bacon's Rebellion

+Sir William Berkely, the royal governor of Virginia, failed to protect small farmers from Indian attacks.
+Small farmers such as Nathaniel Bacon grew increasingly angry that the large plantation owners were favored by Berkeley.
+In 1676, Bacon raised a small army and conducted several raids and massacres.
+Bacon's men were fairly successful and even burned the Jamestown settlement.
+Shortly thereafter, Bacon died of dysentery and the rebel army collapsed.

+The incident highlighted two long standing trends:

+- Tension between wealthy landownders and small farmers
+- Colonial resistance to royal control

+## The Last Colony, Georgia - 1732

+1. 1732, the thirteenth colony recieved a charter and direct funding from London
+   - Britain wanted a buffer between profitable South Carolina and Spanish Florida
+   - Prisions in England were full of people who owed debtsm in order to relieve the overcrowding in jails, debtors were sent to start new lives in the colony
+1. Led by James Oglethorpe, Savannah was founded in 1733
+1. Oglethorpe's venture was unsuccessful and Geogria became a royal colony in 1752
+1. Eventually, Georgia adopted the plantation system of their neighboring South Carolina
+1. Will eventually become home to a bunch of `loyalists` (People still loyal to England and people that are from England)